jindw/AndroidUIO/README.md

     // double callback (cache first show and update on need) Cancelable task = UIO.get(new CacheCallback<MyClass>(){
-        //http stream will be auto parsed and mapping to you standard javabean object. public void callback(MyClass javabean){
+         public void callback(MyClass javabean){
             //TODO: on cache parsed!
          }